 Existence of a contract for data processing

-To the data protection policies of blink.it
+See the data protection regulations of blink.it

 Tip 3: When in doubt – anonymize data

-In the best case, the trainer can already configure the platform so that results from interactive modules such as quizzes, surveys, or tests are provided anonymously.
-This way, you can internally decide whether and to what extent even the trainer can view the personal results.
+In the best case, the trainer can already set the platform in such a way that results from interactive modules such as quiz questions, surveys, or examinations are provided anonymously.
+That way, you can internally decide whether and to what extent even the trainer can view the personal results.